configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 The SDK looks up the [Percentage Evaluation Attribute] in the [User Object], then:
 - The SDK creates a hash from the combination of the Percentage Evaluation Attribute's value and the specific feature flag's key.
 - The hash algorithm assigns the user a number between 0 and 99.
-- The assigned number determines which group the user falls into, i.e. which percentage option applies to the user.
+- The assigned number determines which group the user falls into, i.e. which Percentage Option applies to the user.

 The fact that the above algorithm is implemented across all SDKs guarantees [stickiness] and [consistency].